Jennifer Jayne

 Hysteria Hysteria (1965) Character: Gina McConnell

-An American wakes up in an English hospital unable to remember anything of his life before a recent car accident.
-With only a photograph torn from a newspaper to guide him, and an unknown benefactor, he attempts to unravel what looks increasingly like a bizarre murder.
+An American wakes in an English hospital, unable to remember anything prior to a recent car accident.
+With only a magazine photograph as a guide, and an unknown benefactor, he attempts to unravel what increasingly looks like a bizarre murder.

 There Is Another Sun There Is Another Sun (1951) Character: Dora